At South Lake, it is very important to us that the children are happy.

 We strongly believe that a joint and open approach with the parents of a child who feels bullied is the most effective way to tackle it.

 If you have concerns that your child is being bullied at school, we want to hear from you!
 Please contact Mrs Stobie, our Family Support Adviser, or Mrs Butler-Willis, the Headteacher.
-Call, email or come into the office, or speak to one of us before school on the playground.
+Call, email or speak to one of us before school on the playground.

 South Lake Anti - Bullying Procedures